UoM-Data-Science-Platforms/gm-sde/projects/045 - Chen/README.md

 - Find the closest value to a particular date
 - Care home status
 - Index Multiple Deprivation
+- Patient received flu vaccine in a given time period
 - COVID vaccinations
 - Patients with a COVID test result
 - COVID-related secondary admissions